CertifiedBadB/LaravelConnector/README.md

 Also I create 2 arrays for the return value, 1 containing added records and 1 containing records that wont get added in case of data duplication.

 ## Token
-The token is saved in the .env file and is called:
+The bearer token is saved in the .env file and is called:
 ```
 TMDB_API_TOKEN
 ```